maldoinc/wireup/docs/pages/conditional_registration.md

 # Conditional Registration

-Wireup does not own your registration strategy.
-It only consumes whatever you pass in `injectables=[...]`.

-That means you can build the list yourself based on environment, feature flags, or deployment mode, then hand the final list to Wireup.
+Wireup does not use a special syntax for conditional registration.
+Build the `injectables` list in normal Python based on environment, feature flags, or deployment mode, then pass the final list to the container.

-Once the container is created, Wireup runs the same startup validation guarantees on the final graph.
+Wireup still validates the final graph when the container is created.

-## Bundle + If Pattern
+## Bundle + If Statements

 Use small bundle functions (or constants) and compose them with normal Python `if` statements.